rubiefawn/remedy/game-rules/mana-fighting-and-magic.md

 # Mana, Fighting, & Magic

+## Mana <a id="mana"></a>

+Mana represents the determination and fighting spirit of a character.
+Mana can be used to cast magic spells or execute daring martial feats.
+You can read about how mana applies to fighting [here](mana-fighting-and-magic.md#rules-of-fighting) and magic [here](mana-fighting-and-magic.md#rules-of-magic).

 ## Damage Types

 Damage is a numerical representation of life-threatening force, temporarily used to calculate whether a creature is wounded or merely strained by a hazard.
 There are many types of damage, used to specify what kind of danger they represent.
 These types have no rules of their own, but rules such as Defense and Soak rely on them.
 Damage types are also divided into three categories: mundane, elemental, and exotic.
 These categories also have no inherent rules, but assist other game mechanics by existing.
 Each damage type has a symbol, by which it can be referred to for short.